tarwn/lessthandot-hugo/blogs/content/posts/2012-12-08-foreign-keys.md

   - ssms

 ---
 This is day eight of the [SQL Advent 2012 series][1] of blog posts.
-In yesterday&#8217;s post [SQL Advent 2012 Day 7: Lack of constraints][2] we touched a little upon foreign key constraints but today we are going to take a closer look at foreign keys.
-The two things that we are going to cover are the fact that you don&#8217;t need a primary key in order to define a foreign key relationship, SQL Server by default will not index foreign keys
+In yesterday's post [SQL Advent 2012 Day 7: Lack of constraints][2] we touched a little upon foreign key constraints but today we are going to take a closer look at foreign keys.
+The two things that we are going to cover are the fact that you don't need a primary key in order to define a foreign key relationship, SQL Server by default will not index foreign keys

-## You don&#8217;t need a primary key in order to have a foreign key
+## You don't need a primary key in order to have a foreign key

 Most people will define a foreign key relationship between the foreign key and a primary key.
-You don&#8217;t have to have a primary key in order to have a foreign key, if you have a unique index or a unique constraint then those can be used as well.
-Let&#8217;s take a look at what that looks like with some code examples
+You don't have to have a primary key in order to have a foreign key, if you have a unique index or a unique constraint then those can be used as well.
+Let's take a look at what that looks like with some code examples

 **A foreign key with a unique constraint instead of a primary key**